dannyconnolly/contact-form-7-to-google-sheets/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of Contact Form 7 to Google Sheets, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type “Contact Form 7 to Google Sheets” and click Search Plugins.
-Once you’ve found our eCommerce plugin you can view details about it such as the the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =